alfonsof/azure-java-examples/azurefunctionblobevent/README.md

 ## Using the code

-* Create the Azure Funtion project and the Azure Function (Boilerplate code)
+* Create the Azure Funtion project and the Azure Function (Boilerplate code).

   *This step is only necessary when you want to create an Azure Function from scratch.*